-To help ensure this package—which is ARTBA’s #1 priority for 2017—is part of overall tax reform, TMAW will develop and aggressively execute a carefully constructed education and advertising campaign in Washington, D.C., that provides a transportation infrastructure vision for the new Trump Administration and Republican-led Congress to invest in and the messaging they can use to support it with voters.
-It will include opinion research, focus group analysis, creative materials and ad development and a strategy involving social, digital, cable and print media.
+To help create political pressure for congressional action, TMAW is executing a carefully constructed education and advertising campaign in Washington, D.C., that provides a transportation infrastructure vision for the Trump Administration and congressional leaders to invest in and the messaging they can use to support it with voters.
+Driven in part by opinion research and focus group analysis, it includes creative materials and ad development and a strategy involving social, digital, cable and print media.

 Operation of the ARTBA “Transportation Investment Advocacy Center™” (TIAC)